marianmeres/tree/README.md

 assert(tree.size(AA) === 5);

 // Each node has a unique string "key" (which is auto-created).
 Most lookup methods are
 // based on this key.
-Node also has a "value" which any raw value and which can be
+Node also has a "value" which is any raw value and which can be
 // used in lookups as well.
 In this example, the values are plain strings.

 // lookups